 With a successful Food Network show that has been renewed for an eighth season, hosting credits to include OWN’s “The Great Soul Food Cook-Off,” and a massive Instagram following, Kardea Brown just added celebrated cookbook author to her list of accolades.

 The South Carolina native is inviting us to experience where it all began in her debut cookbook, “The Way Home: A Celebration of Sea Islands Food and Family with Over 100 Recipes.”
-Run, don’t walk to order off Amazon or purchase at a bookstore, as this book will have you drooling before you can even grab ingredients to start cooking.
+Run, don’t walk to order online or purchase at a bookstore, as this book will have you drooling before you can even grab ingredients to start cooking.

 From one-pot meals, true southern classics, feel-good comfort and sweet tooth pleasers, Brown did not hold back, and this cookbook may be the only one you’ll need to add to your collection this year.